-Susan is Director of SKOPE and Associate Head (Education) Social Sciences Division.
+Susan is Deputy Director of the department, and Associate Head (Education) in the Social Sciences Division.
 She is a Governing Body Fellow at Green Templeton College.

 Susan’s research interests are in the following areas:

 - Technical and vocational education and training policy

 - Work based and professional learning

 - Quality and esteem in FE

 - Territory landscape

 - Skills economy